Frequently Asked Questions

 Who handles your speaking engagements?

-Are you available for one-on-one meetings or telephone conversations?
+Are you available for in-person meetings or telephone calls with individuals?

 May I send you the manuscript of my new book for endorsement?